 A brown tone is fairly dominant in the surrounding buildings.
 The choice of palette to complement the adjacent buildings and the overall concept seems to be rather predictable yet unusual in Indonesia.
-The designers incorporate copper, even though it is rather uncommon for real copper to be used in interior design.
-Most schemes would be compromised to the use of aluminium composite panel with the copper look, or simply spraying paint to mimic the desired texture.
+The designers incorporate copper even though it is rather uncommon for real copper to be used in interior design.
+Most schemes would be compromised by the use of aluminium composite panel with the copper look, or by simply spraying paint to mimic the desired texture.
 For ILATAAJ, the use of copper as the main material gives that ‘golden’ look and elevates the office unit to a new level of luxury.

 The main area is a 5-storey atrium space, richly immersed in natural sunlight under a glazed roof.
-Reception and meeting spaces are located at ground level of this atrium.
+Reception and meeting spaces are located at the ground level of this atrium.
 Perched on a black granite water feature, a grand staircase demands attention.
 Directly connected with a series of lift lobbies, the atrium gives access to all the leased offices, public restrooms and more meeting rooms above.

 Interiors in Copper

 Given the atrium layout from the architect, the designers in ILATAAJ instantly realise that an extension of the balustrades to the stairs may not be the wisest idea.
-“That would have been the most obvious move, and it would make the atrium bland and banal,” confides Andrew.
+“That would have been the most obvious move, and it would make the atrium bland and banal,” shares Andrew.

 Instead, the designers apply a clever strategy.
-It is to highlight the stairway and its landings as one of dominant feature occupying the atrium.
+It is to highlight the stairway and its landings as one of dominant features occupying the atrium.
 The balustrades wrapping around the stairs now act as the background.

 The grand staircase now becomes the star of the show.
 Entirely cladded in copper, the bold appearance and scale take precedence in capturing the eye from every angle possible.